Texas Christian and the “Fort Worth Classic”

-Envelope from the "Tournament of Roses" on New Year's Day 1903 sent to Germany.
-In 1903, there was no Rose Bowl football game but rather a "Tournament of Roses," New Year's Day Parade.
+Envelope from the "Tournament of Roses" on New Year's Day, 1903 sent to Germany.
+In 1903, there was no Rose Bowl football game but rather a "Tournament of Roses" New Year's Day Parade and other events.
 The football game didn't resume until January 1, 1916.

-After that game, there were no more Bowl games until 1916.
-As unbelievable as it may seem, the organizers of the Rose Bowl decided to have chariot races to entertain the masses, and these throwbacks to Roman times prevailed for the next 13 years.
+After the initial January 1, 1902 game, there were no more football Bowl games, and unbelievable as it may seem, the organizers of the Tournament of Roses decided to have chariot races to entertain the masses, and those throwbacks to Roman times prevailed for the next 14 years.

 However, when only 2,000 spectators showed up for the 1915 races, it was decided that perhaps people had tired of the dusty event, and football was seen as a better draw, which it certainly proved to be.

-On January 1, 1916, the second New Year's game in Pasadena featured Washington State and Brown, with State corning out on top, 14-0.
+On January 1, 1916, the second New Year's game in Pasadena featured Washington State and Brown, with State coming out on top, 14-0.

 That was the same score in the 1917 game, this time with Oregon beating Pennsylvania.

 1918 and 1919 had service teams facing each other, and colleges returned on January 1, 1920, with Harvard coming to the West and edging Oregon, 7-6.